aci-ref/facilitation_best_practices/activities/05-assistance.md

 Facilitators may benefit from a plethora of existing literature and professional development opportunities to develop excellent communication skills.
-In later sections, we elaborate more on assistance approaches that are more specific to assisting with issues, reaching beyond effective communication to include strategies for selecting solutions and recommendations.
+In later sections, below, we elaborate more on assistance approaches that are more specific to assisting with issues, reaching beyond effective communication to include strategies for selecting solutions and recommendations.

+<a name="communication-advance"></a>
-<h3>Assistance Strategies that Advance Researcher Capabilities</h3>
+<h2>Assistance Strategies that Advance Researcher Capabilities</h2>

 As previously stated, a key role of a Facilitator is to enable researchers to achieve more for themselves than they might have thought